mwcz/palebluepixel/content/pages/projects/aejs/aejs.md

 I stopped development for some equally good reasons:

- - I became busy with other projects which could be finished in a reasonable timeframe (I'm looking at you, [ColorPal][7])
+ - This was my first emulator, and the Amiga 500 is a fairly complex set of chips, and I quickly realized it would take a very long time to complete.
+I decided to focus on other projects which could be finished in a more reasonable timeframe (I'm looking at you, [ColorPal][7])
  - The final nail in the coffin was realizing that while JavaScript was definitely up to the task, there was pretty much no reason to write it entirely in JavaScript when it could be written in C and compiled to JS with